 The SNG #iwill Fund 2.0 – Wellbeing Champions Programme Grants

-The SNG #iwill Fund 2.0 – WCP offers grants to organisations to deliver our Wellbeing Champions Programme, which focuses on upskilling at least 15 young people aged 10-20 to become Wellbeing Champions; facilitating the space for them to plan and lead on a youth social action project focused on mental health and wellbeing.
+The SNG #iwill Fund 2.0 – Wellbeing Champions Programme (or WCP) offers grants to organisations to deliver our Wellbeing Champions Programme.
+This focuses on initiatives upskilling at least 15 young people aged 10-20 to become Wellbeing Champions; facilitating the space for them to plan and lead on a youth social action project around mental health and wellbeing.

 - Applications for our first round of funding closed in November 2023.